 Yet somewhere along the way, Andy Zaky managed to lose his clients tens of millions of dollars in Apple.
 Zacky didn’t short sell Apple.
-He went all in on Apple call options during one of Apple’s pullbacks in 2012 and 2013.
+He went all-in on Apple call options during one of Apple’s pullbacks in 2012 and 2013.
 Apple’s stock price eventually recovered fully and went on to new highs, but many Apple call contracts expired completely worthless during the pullback.
 Because of bad timing and lack of hedging and diversification, Zaky managed to blow up his clients’ portfolios on one of the best stocks in history.

-Stock rarely move up or down in one direction without corrections along the way.
+Stock rarely moves up or down in one direction without corrections along the way.
 Instead, they rise or fall in a series of peaks and troughs.
 Whether you look at a 10-year or 10-minute chart of Apple’s stock price, you’ll see a similar pattern of peaks and troughs.